May 2023 - Page 3

 More

-Tina Turner, Magnetic Singer of Explosive Power, Dies at 83
+Tina Turner, Queen of Rock ‘n’ Roll, Dies at 83 in Switzerland

 By William Grimes Tina Turner, the earthshaking singer whose rasping vocals, sexual magnetism and explosive energy made her an unforgettable live performer and one of the most successful recording artists of all time, died on Wednesday at her home in Küsnacht, Switzerland, near Zurich.
 She was 83.
 Her publicist Bernard Doherty announced the death in